updated July 2023

 Pet health insurance against illness or injury can help alleviate the worry of meeting vet bills, particularly when referral to a specialist becomes necessary.
 It is advisable to consider the type and level of cover required as there are multiple formulations of benefits available.

 Since insurance policies are a contract between you and your chosen provider, accounts should be settled in full with the practice and then reclaimed by you from your insurance company.
-If your insurance company requires the practice’s input to complete the insurance claims form you will need to provide a claims form to our receptionist and this will be completed in due course and as quickly as possible.
-We do not routinely charge for this service, however, we reserve the right to charge a fee should the complexity of the claim increase the administrative time required.
+If your insurance company requires the practice’s input to complete the insurance claims form, you will need to provide a claims form to our receptionist, and this will be completed in due course and as quickly as is possible.
+We do not routinely charge for this service; however, we reserve the right to charge a fee should the complexity of the claim increase the administrative time required.

 Whilst many insurance companies offer a direct claim facility, we are currently only able to facilitate this in exceptional circumstances and with the express permission of the Practice Directors.
-If this is granted there will be specific terms relating to this and these would be advised to you before any claim is initiated:
+If this is granted there will be specific terms relating to this and these would be advised to you before any claim is initiated.
+We will only allow direct insurance claims if they are processed by us, not by the clients themselves.
+We charge a £20 administration fee for all direct insurance claims, to reflect the additional administrative and processing time these claims represent.

 Animals with ongoing illnesses need to be reassessed at regular intervals by a veterinary surgeon, this is to ensure that the best results are achieved for your pet and that compliance with the relevant veterinary medicines legislation is achieved.